tcnicholas/topo-metrics/README.md

 The Julia interface can sometimes take a bit of work to get up and running (there is probably a way to improve the build...).
-If this doesn't work out of the box, there are a couple of strategies I have found to help.
+If this doesn't work out of the box (see topo_metrics.__init__.py for the strategy taken be default), you could try a combination of the following steps.

 ### 1. update PyCall.